MasterEnderman/ModpackTools/PaletteCreator/README.md

 * The color.pizza API is queried in a single batch request
 * Network access is required for color naming
 * If naming fails, the program will raise an error
+* Mixed colors are treated as first-class palette entries during selection